Interactions, Specifications, DLR probabilities and the Ruelle Operator in the One-Dimensional Lattice: Introduction

 Nowadays, the transfer operators are called Ruelle operators (mainly in Thermodynamic Formalism) and play an important role in Dynamical Systems and Mathematical Statistical Mechanics.
 They are actually useful tools in several other branches of mathematics.

-Roughly speaking, the famous Ruelle-Perron-Frobenius Theorem states that the Ruelle operator for a potential with a certain regularity, in a suitable Banach space, has a unique simple positive eigenvalue (equal to the spectral radius) and a positive eigenfunction.
-For H\"older continuous potentials the proof of this theorem can be found in \cite{Ruelle-1968,Bow}.
-In 1978, Walters obtained the Ruelle-Perron-Frobenius Theorem for a more general setting \cite{Wal1}, allowing expansive and mixing dynamical systems together with potentials with summable variation.
-After the 80's, the literature on Ruelle's theorem became abundant (\cite{Bow, Fan, Jiang, PP, BCLMS, Sarig1}).
+Roughly speaking, the famous Ruelle-Perron-Frobenius Theorem states that the Ruelle operator for a potential with a certain regularity, acting on a suitable Banach space, has a unique simple positive eigenvalue (equal to the spectral radius) and associated to it a positive eigenfunction.
+For H\"older continuous potentials the proof of this theorem can be found in \cite{MR1793194,MR1085356,MR0234697}.
+In 1978, Walters obtained the Ruelle-Perron-Frobenius Theorem for a more general setting \cite{MR0466493}, allowing expansive and mixing dynamical systems together with potentials with summable variation.

-The Ruelle operator was successfully used to study equilibrium measures for a very general class of potentials.
-For a potential $f$ on such class the unique probability measure which is the fixed point for the dual Ruelle operator associated to $f$ is a solution to the variational problem \eqref{problema-variacional}.
-This unique probability measure is known in the Dynamical Systems community as the Gibbs measure associated to the potential $f$.
-It turns out to be a very important object on topological dynamics and differentiable dynamical systems, with applications on the study of invariant measures for an Anosov diffeomorphism \cite{sinai3} and the meromorphy of Zelberg's zeta function \cite{ruelle7}.
+The Ruelle operator was successfully used to study the problem of existence and uniqueness of equilibrium states, introduced in \cite{MR0217610,Walters1975}, for a very general class of potentials $f$, see also \cite{MR0404584}.
+Under some regularity conditions on $f$ one can show the uniqueness of the equilibrium states, see \cite{MR1793194,MR2423393,MR1085356,MR0234697,MR2129258,MR1783787,MR2122435,MR2342978} and references therein.
+Some important properties of the equilibrium probability can be derived from the Ruelle operator and this operator turns out to be a very important tool on topological dynamics and differentiable dynamical systems, with applications to the study of invariant measures for an Anosov diffeomorphism \cite{MR2423393,MR0399421} and the meromorphy of Zelberg's zeta function \cite{MR1920859}.

-The so called DLR Gibbs measures were introduced in 1968 and 1969 independently by Dobrushin \cite{dobrushin} and Lanford and Ruelle \cite{lanford-ruelle-1968}.
-The abstract formulation in terms of specifications was developed five years latter in \cite{dobrushin-70,folmer,preston}.
-An important stage in the development of the theory was established by the works of Preston, Gruber, Hintermann and Merlini around 1977, Ruelle (1978) and Israel (1979).
-Preston's work was more focused on the abstract measure theory, while Gruber et.\,al. concentrated on specific methods for Ising type models, Israel dealt with the variational principle and Ruelle worked towards Gibbsian formalism in Ergodic Theory.
+The so called DLR Gibbs measures were introduced in 1968 and 1969 independently by Dobrushin \cite{MR0231434} and Lanford and Ruelle \cite{MR0256687}.
+The abstract formulation in terms of specifications was developed five years latter in\cite{dobrushin1970prescribing,MR0426176,MR0448630} An important stage in the development of the theory was established by the works of Preston \cite{MR0448630} and Gruber, Hintermann and Merlini \cite{MR0523383} around 1977, Ruelle (1978) \cite{MR511655} and Israel (1979) \cite{MR517873}.
+Preston's work was more focused on the abstract measure theory, while Gruber et al. concentrated on specific methods for Ising type models, Israel dealt with the variational principle and Ruelle worked towards Gibbsian formalism in Ergodic Theory.